TI-Toolkit/tivars_lib_py/README.md

 ### Models

 All TI-82/83/84 series calcs are represented as `TIModel` objects stored in `tivars.models`.
-Each model contains its name, file magic, and feature flags; use `has` on a `TIFeature` to check that a model has a given a feature.
+Each model contains its name, metadata, and features; use `has` on a `TIFeature` to check that a model has a given a feature.
 Models are also used to determine var file extensions and token sheets.

 For these reasons, it is _not_ recommended to instantiate your own models.